progrium/duplex/README.md

 * For testing: [check](http://check.sourceforge.net)

 Compile with `make`, test with `make check`, install with `make install`.
+(Don't forget to run `ldconfig`; I make that mistake way too often.)

+#### Troubles:

+* lthread has trouble being a shared library (which prevents duplex from being a shared library): see [robxu9/duplex#2](https://github.com/robxu9/duplex/issues/2).

 ### Bindings around libdpx (bindings)

 #### go-duplex (high level api for golang)

-Not usable yet.
+Uses `go-dpx` to JSON encode objects for sending over to other applications.
+You must have `dpx-c` installed on your system prior to running `go get -u github.com/robxu9/duplex/bindings/go-duplex`.

 #### go-dpx (low level api for golang)

 Interacts directly with `dpx-c`.
-You must have `dpx-c` installed on your system prior to running `go get -u github.com/robxu9/duplex/bindings/golang/dpx`.
+You must have `dpx-c` installed on your system prior to running `go get -u github.com/robxu9/duplex/bindings/go-duplex/dpx`.

 ## How it works